floresboy/HA-addons/README.md

 in the add-on store screen and be installed.

-However, if the repository is missing on your setup, adding this add-ons repository to your Home Assistant instance is pretty easy.
+However, if the repository is missing on your setup, adding this add-on repository to your Home Assistant instance is pretty easy.
 In the Home Assistant add-on store, a possibility to add a repository is provided.